horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

-The template type `T` represents the class to which the marshaller knows how to transform objects.
+The template type `T` represents the class which the marshaller produces.
 The `extract` method usually does the heavy lifting.
 The input is `any`, and it commonly is `null`, a boolean, a number, a string, an array or an object.
 This fact must be checked however, since if a method expects an array, it should fail gracefully when encountering a number.
 When a condition is encountered which prevents the `raw` from being transformed, an `ExtractError` should be thrown.
 Finally, `pack` is the reverse of `extract` functionally-wise.
 Code-wise, it's more the case that it is a much simpler method than `extract`, as many of the validation steps are not needed.

 As an example, let's suppose we've encoded booleans as `'TRUE'` and `'FALSE'` in our application, and we wish to have a marshaller that can transform them into proper booleans.
 This is quite the contrived example, but it will help highlight most of the issues with writing a marshaller from scratch.
 It might look something like this: